telus/tds-core/docs/src/html/2-Use-TDS/1-getting-started.md

 ### Choosing a CDN-hosted version

 Files published to the TDS CDN will have their version number in the URL.
-Simply construct your stylesheet link tag with the versioned address, as shown in the [example above](#content-delivery-network).
+Simply construct your stylesheet link tag with the versioned address, as shown in the examples above.

 ### Choosing an NPM module version

-The version constraints in your package.json file control which version of TDS gets pulled in.
+The version constraints in your `package.json` file control which version of TDS gets pulled in.
 NPM by default will choose a constraint like `^0.4.0` when the `--save` command line flag is used.
 This allows major version changes (bug fixes and new backwards-compatible features).

 Try out the <a href="http://jubianchi.github.io/semver-check/" target="blank">online semver checker</a> if you'd like to experiment with adjusting your project's constraints.